-To examine further the possible reasons for the differences between the skill of predictions of the different transitions, Figure 6 shows a reliability (or attributes) diagram computed for day 10 (dashed line) and day 15 (solid line) of the ECMWF forecasts (similar diagrams for the other centres produce qualitatively similar results).
+Figure 6 shows a reliability (or attributes) diagram computed for day 10 (dashed line) and day 15 (solid line) of the ECMWF forecasts (similar diagrams for the other centres produce qualitatively similar results).
 The reliability diagram provides a graphical means of assessing whether the predicted probabilities of an event correspond to the observed frequency.
 To construct the diagram, each forecast is allocated into one of a set of discrete bins depending on the forecast probability.
-For each forecast probability bin the observed relative frequency (the average of the outcome variable $o_i$ for all the forecasts in the bin) is calculated.
-The observed relative frequencies are then plotted against the forecast probability so that (for a large enough sample) if the forecast probabilities are quantitatively accurate (calibrated), the plotted points will lie exactly on the diagonal.
+For each forecast probability bin, the observed relative frequency (the average of the outcome variable o_i for all the forecasts in the bin) is calculated.
+The observed relative frequencies are then plotted against the forecast probability so that (for a large enough sample) if the forecast probabilities are quantitatively accurate (calibrated) then the plotted points will lie exactly on the diagonal.
 Vertical and horizontal lines mark the climatological probability of each transition, and the grey shaded area marks regions associated with positive contribution to the Brier Skill Score.
-It should be noted that in Figure 6 the horizontal/vertical lines and grey shading are plotted for day fifteen values, although from Figure 3 it can be seen that day ten values would not be markedly different in most cases.
+It should be noted that in Figure 6 the horizontal/vertical lines and grey shading are plotted for day 15 values, although from Figure 3 it can be seen that day 10 values would not be markedly different in most cases.
 The bar chart beneath each diagram shows the number of forecasts in each probability bin at day 10 (open bars) and day 15 (shaded bars).
-For a full discussion of reliability diagrams, the reader is referred to Murphy and Winkler (1977), Hsu and Murphy (1986).
+For a full discussion of reliability diagrams, the reader is referred to Murphy and Winkler (1977) and Hsu and Murphy (1986).

-Looking first at the reliability diagrams for transitions from the North jet cluster, the forecast transition probabilities are more densely concentrated near the climatological values at day fifteen (filled bars) than for other transitions.
-This greater contraction of the forecast transition probabilities to climatological values is consistent with the shorter timescale over which the ERA40 climatological transition probabilities involving the North cluster become equal to the climatological occupancy (Figure 3).
-For transitions from the North to South jet cluster, flatness of the day 15 reliability curve (solid line) between $P{N \to S} = 0$ and $P{N \to S} = 0.5$ relative to the day 10 curve (dashed) is consistent with over estimation of the transition probability in the forecasts compared to the analyses, and with the drift the mean TIGGE forecast transition probabilities to the ERA40 climatological transition probabilities seen in Figure 4.
-For $P{S \to S}$ the skill of the TIGGE forecasts is associated largely with accurately predicting very high transition probabilities for transitions that do occur or conversely very low probabilities for transitions that do not occur.
-The day 15 reliability curve (solid line) is, however, fairly flat between $P{S \to S} = 0.1$ and $P{S \to S} = 0.7$ .
-This is consistent with skill in TIGGE forecasts of $P{S \rightarrow S}$ being associated with a long-lived predictable Southward shift of the jet in winter 2009/2010.
-A noticeable feature of Figure 6 is that (consistent with them being more skillful) the TIGGE day 15 forecasts of the probability of transition from the Mid jet cluster $(P{M \to S}, P{M \to M}, P{M \to N})$ more closely follow the diagonal than forecasts initialised in other clusters.
+Looking first at the reliability diagrams for transitions from the north jet cluster, the forecast transition probabilities are more densely concentrated near the climatological values at day 15 (filled bars) than for other transitions.
+This greater contraction of the forecast transition probabilities to climatological values is consistent with the shorter time-scale over which the ERA40 climatological transition probabilities involving the north jet cluster become equal to the climatological occupancy (Figure 3).
+For transitions from the north to south jet clusters, the flatness of the day 15 reliability curve (solid line) between $P{N \rightarrow S} = 0$ and $P{\rm N \rightarrow S} = 0.5$ relative to the day 10 curve (dashed) is consistent with overestimation of the transition probability in the forecasts compared with the analyses, and with the drift of mean TIGGE forecast transition probabilities to ERA40 climatological transition probabilities seen in Figure 4.
+For $P{S \rightarrow S}$, the skill of the TIGGE forecasts is associated largely with accurately predicting very high transition probabilities for transitions that do occur or conversely very low probabilities for transitions that do not occur.
+The day 15 reliability curve (solid line) is, however, fairly flat between $P{S \rightarrow S} = 0.1$ and $P{S \rightarrow S} = 0.7$.
+This is consistent with skill in TIGGE forecasts of $P{S \rightarrow S}$ being associated with a long-lived predictable southward shift of the jet in winter 2009/2010.
+A noticeable feature of Figure 6 is that (consistent with them being more skilful) the TIGGE day 15 forecasts of the probability of transition from the mid jet cluster $(P{M\to S}, P{M\to M}, P{M\to N})$ more closely follow the diagonal than forecasts initialized in other clusters.